FENECON Commercial 92 — Assembly and Operating Instructions

 -

-The battery modules may have too low a cell voltage after a longer storage period.
-If this is the case, please contact the service department.
+The battery modules may have insufficient cell voltage after a long storage period.
+If this is the case, please contact the service department

 -